Greater Manchester Mayoral Election 2024

 All children deserve a healthy and safe start to the day.
 School Streets are proven to reduce traffic and increase safety; not only that but travelling actively to school has been shown to improve learning outcomes.

-We want the Mayor to commit to 25% of all Greater Manchester’s primary schools implementing a School Street over the next five years, with a clear action plan to protect children in main road schools too.
+We asked the Mayor to commit to 25% of all Greater Manchester’s primary schools implementing a School Street over the next five years, with a clear action plan to protect children in main road schools too.

 3. Taking action to reduce wood burning.

-We want to see Manchester City Council taking leadership on this hugely polluting issue by using all channels available to them to raise awareness of the health impacts of wood burning amongst residents, and jointly, use their lobbying powers with national government to press for effective powers or action.
+We wanted to see Manchester City Council taking leadership on this hugely polluting issue by using all channels available to them to raise awareness of the health impacts of wood burning amongst residents, and jointly, use their lobbying powers with national government to press for effective powers or action.

 It is currently very difficult for a local council to tell if someone is burning legally or illegally and then to enforce (low) fixed penalty notices.
-More powers are needed; in the meantime we are asking Manchester City Council to raise awareness as much as it can, through the use of social media,
+More powers are needed; in the meantime we asked Manchester City Council to raise awareness as much as it can, through the use of social media,

 council newsletters, flyers, bus stop posters and local magazines.